agilityfeat/secure-messaging-app-client/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Firebase authentication was implemented based on [an awesome tutorial](https://www.robinwieruch.de/complete-firebase-authentication-react-tutorial/) by Robin Wieruch.

 ## Available Scripts